 What’s so special about containers

-Containers are also an understood medium of communication, most people understand how to read a container file — or at least can be thought with little effort.
+Containers are also an understood medium of communication, most people understand how to read a Dockerfile — or at least can be thought to with little effort.

 Lambda’s are …. let’s say … exotic, in their packaging.
-For example, there’s a lot going on when you’re trying to package and external python package for lambda — and understanding why and host these layers work make it difficult for first-time visitors to the serverless world.
+For example, there’s a lot going on when you’re trying to package and external python package for lambda — and understanding why and how these layers work make it difficult for first-time visitors to the rabbithole that is Lambda Environments.

 Plus containers have a much larger package size, I managed to squeeze in a 700MB model file into a Cloud Run container, something that’s impossible in Lambda until this day! (or at least impossible to my feeble mind)